madmonkey71/TripleT-Flight-Firmware/UPDATED_GAP_ANALYSIS_2025.md

 **Status:** Paused development, basic implementation exists **Impact:** Medium-High - Affects guidance accuracy and reliability **Tasks Required:**
-- [x] **Complete Kalman filter implementation for orientation estimation** - *Kalman filter now integrates accelerometer, gyroscope, and magnetometer data.
+- ✅ **Complete Kalman filter implementation for orientation estimation** - *Kalman filter now integrates accelerometer, gyroscope, and magnetometer data.
 Yaw drift is corrected using a tilt-compensated magnetometer reading.*
-- [x] **Integrate magnetometer calibration persistence** - *Magnetometer bias and scale factors are now saved to EEPROM and loaded on startup, eliminating the need for frequent recalibration.*
+- ✅ **Integrate magnetometer calibration persistence** - *Magnetometer bias and scale factors are now saved to EEPROM and loaded on startup, eliminating the need for frequent recalibration.*
-- [x] **Implement sensor fusion for redundant acceleration sources (ICM-20948 + KX134)** - *A new sensor fusion module (`sensor_fusion.cpp`) has been implemented.*
+- ✅ **Implement sensor fusion for redundant acceleration sources (ICM-20948 + KX134)** - *A new sensor fusion module (`sensor_fusion.cpp`) has been implemented.*
-- [x] **Add dynamic sensor switching based on flight phase and reliability** - *The system now automatically switches to the high-g KX134 accelerometer during the BOOST phase and uses the ICM-20948 otherwise.*
+- ✅ **Add dynamic sensor switching based on flight phase and reliability** - *The system now automatically switches to the high-g KX134 accelerometer during the BOOST phase and uses the ICM-20948 otherwise.*
 - [ ] **Validate orientation accuracy against known reference data** - *Validation remains an outstanding task requiring physical test data.*

 ### 3.2. 🟡 MEDIUM PRIORITY - System Enhancement